CompPhysics/MachineLearning/README.md

 ## Required Technologies

 Course participants are expected to have their own laptops/PCs.
 We use _Git_ as version control software and the usage of providers like _GitHub_, _GitLab_ or similar are strongly recommended.
+If you are not familiar with Git as version control software, the following video may be of interest, see

 We will make extensive use of Python as programming language and its myriad of available libraries.
 You will find